Admitting now

 • Previous seizures or DT episodes during withdrawal

-• Concurrent medical conditions (liver, heart, diabetes)
+• Concurrent health conditions (liver, heart, diabetes)

 • History of failed home detox attempts